landrs-toolkit/NN-Oleander-Detection/README.md

 Run the blocks to set up and train the NN
   * You may change the number of epochs to train for based on the size of your dataset
 ## Credits
-The NN Training notebook is based on [TORCHVISION OBJECT DETECTION FINETUNING TUTORIAL](https://pytorch.org/tutorials/intermediate/torchvision_tutorial.html)
+The NN Training notebook is based on [TorchVision Object Detection Finetuning Tutorial](https://pytorch.org/tutorials/intermediate/torchvision_tutorial.html)